 - Interviews with our favorite book people.

-LitKid is now tackling all the new challenges of middle school after “graduating” in June from an excellent international magnet elementary school, where she had a chance to learn Spanish four days a week starting in kindergarten and got to take cool electives in which she learned about things such as architecture, international popular dance, short-story writing and African culture.
+LitKid, who was 9 years old when we started this blog, is now tackling all the new challenges of middle school.
+She was lucky enough to spend six years at an excellent international magnet elementary school, where she had a chance to learn Spanish four days a week starting in kindergarten and got to take cool electives in which she learned about things such as architecture, international popular dance, short-story writing and African culture.
 (Elementary school was not nearly so entertaining when her mom was there way back when.)

 AKid@Heart is a long-time writer and editor of just about everything but fiction – from very serious stuff about former Soviet-bloc countries to the official magazine about the making of The Lord of the Rings movies, created with New Line Cinema.
 LitKid has pronounced the manuscript for AKid@Heart’s just-finished-but-not-published first novel for kids to be “addicting.”
 The author acknowledges the bias involved, but still considers this to be the most important measure of success.